-Student Engagement has also been identified as an area of success, and Compton USD is proud to report a continuous reduction of chronic absenteeism during the last LCAP cycle (pre-pandemic).
+In the area of Student Engagement, Compton USD is proud to report a continuous reduction of chronic absenteeism during the last LCAP cycle (pre-pandemic).
 Over the years, our district has strived to put systems in place that address the need to emphasize the importance of daily attendance, and it has supported parents and families in this endeavor.
 In 2018, our chronic absenteeism rate was 11.3%, which was 2.3% higher than the state of California (9%).
 However, in 2019 our chronic absenteeism declined 0.7%, and it was reduced to 10.6%.
 This was somehow comparable to the state of California, which was 10.1%.
 The improvement in this area helped us move from the ORANGE level of the CA Dashboard to the YELLOW level.
 Local data at the time projected that Compton would close the school year reaching the GREEN level; unfortunately, this was not possible due to the COVID-19 pandemic and the school closures.